cybnity/foundation/implementations-line/framework/domain/README.md

 - [Structure models presentation](designview-structure-models.md) that give an overview of some key components
 - [Sub-packages structure models](designview-packages.md) detailing specific sub-packages contents.

+Several unit tests are implemented into the Maven project and propose examples of best usage of the framework domain elements (e.g for developer help who can reuse the library's elements).

 # RELEASES HISTORY
 - [V0 - FRAMEWORK changes list](v0-changes.md)